solita/solita.github.com/_posts/2015-12-30-active-directory-integration-with-episerver.md

 }
 ```
 where *groupsToGet* is a list of AD group names to be loaded.
 We're generating a custom LDAP query that filters by group names, and also appends the
 provider name to the LDAP query so that it gets cached **per provider**.
+This appended part doesn't match to anything (it's always false), but since it's an OR operation, the comparison is effectively ignored.

 ## Group names with special characters